Should I buy a house as a resident?

 - 20% down payment is normally considered “good” and will give prevent you from having to pay private mortgage insurance (PMI).
 Most residents who buy houses do not achieve this.

 - Whether an ARM is worth it will depend on how likely it is that you’d keep the house past the fixed-rate limit, how much lower the rate is compared with a conventional 30-year fixed, how much the per-year increase is capped, and if there’s a maximum cap.
 Any lender can run the options for you so you can see what it means for the specific house you make an offer on.
 A 5/1 ARM (fixed for 5 years, variable for 25 years) is the most common variety.
 It’s possible, for example, that a 5-year ARM rate could be 1% less than the 30-year fixed with a 0.5% per-year maximum increase after 5 years (and thus would take a minimum of 7 years before it would overtake the conventional loan’s rate).
 If you know you’ll hold a house for less than 7 years, then you’re taking on minimal risk in choosing the ARM.1 7-year ARMs also exist if you want a smaller benefit with less risk.
-In this scenario I also assume a 15-year is out of the question (because a 15-year fixed loan is more expensive per month but usually has better rates and by far lowest amount of money lost to interest).
-An ARM is best when you know you’ll only be holding on to a house for the fixed period of time before moving/selling.
+In this scenario, I also assume a 15-year is out of the question (because a 15-year fixed loan is more expensive per month but usually has better rates and by far lowest amount of money lost to interest).
+An ARM is best when you know you’ll only be holding on to a house for the fixed period of time before moving/selling and are confident you’ll be able to sell when the time comes.